 But the House votes repeatedly, you know, during the interim and finally settled on Cobb in that case on the 63rd ballot.

-So he needs sixteen more votes.
+So he needs 16 more votes.

-And if you look at the votes that I was just referring to for Speaker McCarthy, if you look at the votes, you know, for Steve Scheleis, all right.
+And if you look at the votes that I was just referring to for Speaker McCarthy, if you look at the votes, you know, for Steve Scalise, all right, in the case of McCarthy, you know, that's six.

-In the case of Scalis, that's seven.
+In the case of Scalise, that's seven.

-Um, why are people voting the way they are?
+Why are people voting the way they are?

-I really don't I just honestly don't care.
+I just honestly don't care.

 It's not that important to me.

-I think a lot of it is ego and a lot of it is they're mad.
+I think a lot of it is ego, and a lot of it is they're mad.

-But I just remind them all, not that they ever will listen to Sean Hannity or care about what Sean Hannity says.
+But I just remind them all, not that they ever will listen to Sean Hannity or care about what Sean Hannity says, but they will care what their constituents say.

 Remember, they're supposed to be public servants.